Requirements for Archiving, Distribution and User Services in Earth Observation System Data and Information System (EOSDIS)

 - The XDAAC shall assist users in the resolution of problems in using XDAAC or EOSDIS services, providing scientific information about the data products, resolving problems with formats and other data related issues, and in resolving download failures.

 - The XDAAC shall assist ESDIS in conducting user satisfaction surveys.
 The XDAAC shall participate in the annual ESDIS survey.
 The XDAAC may propose alternative measures to document customer satisfaction metrics in addition to the survey.
-The ESDIS Project conducts an annual survey of users to obtain the “American Consumer Satisfaction Index (ACSI)” for the services users receive from the EOSDIS.
+ESDIS conducts an annual survey of users to obtain the “American Consumer Satisfaction Index (ACSI)” for the services users receive from EOSDIS.
 The ACSI is a metric that NASA reports annually to the Office of Management and Budget.
 The goal of the performance requirements below is to maintain or increase the ACSI.

 2.6 Information Security

-Appendix A Performance Metrics in Use By ESDIS Project
+Appendix A Performance Metrics in Use By ESDIS

 - Ingest rates and statistics on all products by XDAAC, Level, Discipline, Mission, Instrument, by time period (including volumes, numbers of granules).